andresmegias/richvalues/README.md

 ## Installation

-To install RichValues, you can use the Package Installer for Python (PIP) to download it from the Python Package Index (PyPI).
+To install RichValues, you can use the Python package installer to download it from the Python Package Index (PyPI).
 To do so, run from the terminal the following command:
 ~~~
 pip3 install richvalues
 ~~~